haotang0619/nestjs-nextjs-starter/apps/api/README.md

 ### Folder Structure (in `/src`)

 1. `/app` The final wrapper module
-2. `/common` The common module
+2. `/assets` Static file serving
-3. `/configs` The configurations for this project
+3. `/common` The common module
-4. `/health` health check module for every service integrated
+4. `/configs` The configurations for this project
-5. `/jobs` cron job or schedule task
+5. `/environments` Environment configurations of Nx
-6. `/language` json languages
+6. `/health` health check module for every service integrated
-7. `/migration` migrate all init data for test the project
+7. `/jobs` cron job or schedule task
-8. `/modules` other modules based on service/project
+8. `/language` json languages
-9. `/router` endpoint router. `Controller` will put in this
+9. `/modules` other modules based on service/project

 ### Module structure